CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     (...)

-**Step :thirteen:**: Modify any YAML file that should load the new CAMB, adding the option `path` to the CAMB section
+**Step :one::three:**: Modify any YAML file that should load the new CAMB, adding the option `path` to the CAMB section

     (...)